alex-kovac/Actiogram/README.txt

 Actiogram readme

-Actiogram is a collection of vector graphical elements that might be useful when sketching user interaction.
+Actiogram is a collection of vector graphical elements that might be useful when sketching processes, user interaction, and other non-defined shenenigans.